YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 Recent Events
 ======
-- Preparing a (2nd-author) paper that might submit to ICDM 2021 or WWW 2022 involving the reject inference.
+- Preparing a (2nd-author) paper that might submit to __WWW 2022__ involving the reject inference.
-- Preparing a (2nd-author) paper that might submit to Science Advances involving the nested-formed partial differential equation discovery.
+- Preparing a paper that might submit to __Nature__ the partial differential equation discovery of a key problem in healthcare dynamics.
-- Working on a (1st-author) project (From CSE 547 course project with Prof. Tim Althoff at UW) involving causal inference for sequential recommendation system.
+- Working on a (1st-author) project (From CSE 547 course project with Prof. Tim Althoff at UW) involving causal inference for sequential recommender system.
 - Working on a (1st-author) project involving causal inference for healthcare data mining.

 Collaborations